py-raja/fortigate_NAT_details_extractor/README.md

 ## Usage

-1. Ensure you have the required files (`straive_firewalls.txt` and `credentials.txt`) in the same directory as the script.
+1. Ensure you have the required files (`firewalls.txt` and `credentials.txt`) in the same directory as the script.
 2. Run the script with the command:

 ```bash